 Rules and Boundaries for How to Talk to Your Ex

 Before you pick up the phone, think about your tone and demeanor.
 Use a tone of voice that is neutral, confident, and pleasant.
 Adding a little humor to the conversation can take off some of the edginess and awkwardness.
 Think about ways to make some small talk before you start the call.
-Ask your ex questions about things you know they are passionate about and use it as a distraction.
+Ask your ex questions about things you know he or she is passionate about and use it as an ice breaker.

 Conversations to Avoid When Talking to an Ex

 In most relationships, both people are partially at fault.
 Don't bring up past mistakes or things you know that will cause hard feelings.
-Avoid being critical-the time for that has past, so leave it there.
+Avoid being critical, the time for that has passed, so leave it there.
 Don't keep apologizing or compare your ex to current relationships.
 There aren't any helpful reasons for doing this.
 If you can't stop yourself from bashing your ex on social media, it's best to stay away from it for a while.